wormtreat/mdb-gulp/README.md

 3. css - Compile SCSS and exit
 4. css_modules - Compile SCSS modules and exit
 5. js - Compile JS and exit
+6. img - Compress images and exit

+#### NOTE: The './img/' source folder is missing from the download, you need to create it.
+Once you have a source folder for images, use the 'img' command to copy/compress source images to the 'dist/img/' folder.

 ### Examples